Do I have to give a recorded statement and sign a HIPAA release for the other driver’s car insurance company?

-If you’ve been involved in a Virginia car accident, it’s likely that the other driver’s insurance company will reach out to you and ask that you give a recorded statement and sign a medical or HIPAA release.
+If you’ve been involved in a Virginia car crash, it’s likely that the other driver’s insurance company will reach out to you and ask that you give a recorded statement and sign a medical or HIPAA release.
 They will try to convince you that this is in your best interest to quickly resolve your claim.
 Here’s our thoughts on what you should do.

-Don’t sign anything and don’t agree to anything.
+Don’t sign anything or agree to anything.

 For Virginia car accident cases, you typically have two (2) years to file a lawsuit.
 (Learn more about Virginia statute of limitations here).
 What this means is that you have time, and you don’t need to make any quick decisions.